crosscompute/crosscompute-policies/privacy.md

 ### Public information

 You may select options available through our Service to publicly display and share your name and/or username and certain other information, such as your profile, demographic data, content and files, or geolocation data.
-For example, if you would like your email address to remain private, even when you’re commenting on public projects, you can adjust your setting for your email address to be private in your user profile.
+For example, if you would like your email address to remain private, even when you're commenting on public projects, you can adjust your setting for your email address to be private in your user profile.
 You can also update your project configuration to use your private email address.
 Please see more about email addresses in commit messages here.

 Please note that if you would like to compile CrossCompute data, you must comply with our Terms of Service regarding information usage and privacy, and you may only use any public-facing information you gather for the purpose for which our user authorized it.
 For example, where a CrossCompute user has made an email address public-facing for the purpose of identification and attribution, do not use that email address for the purposes of sending unsolicited emails to users or selling personal information, such as to recruiters, headhunters, and job boards, or for commercial advertising.
 We expect you to reasonably secure information you have gathered from CrossCompute, and to respond promptly to complaints, removal requests, and "do not contact" requests from CrossCompute or CrossCompute users.

 ### Third-party applications

 We share your personal data with third parties when you tell us to do so.
 For example, if you purchase an application listed on our Marketplace, we share your username to allow the application developer to provide you with services.
 Additionally, you may direct us through your actions on CrossCompute to share your personal data.
-For example, if you join an Organization, you indicate your willingness to provide the owner of the Organization with the ability to view your activity in the Organization’s access log.
+For example, if you join an Organization, you indicate your willingness to provide the owner of the Organization with the ability to view your activity in the Organization's access log.

 You can enable or add third-party applications, known as "Developer Products" to your Account.
 These Developer Products are not necessary for your use of CrossCompute.
 We will share your personal data with such third-party applications when you ask us to; however, you are responsible for your use of the third-party Developer Product and for the amount of personal data you choose to share with it.
 You can check our API documentation to see what information is provided when you authenticate into a Developer Product using your CrossCompute profile.

 ### Organizations with which you engage

 You may indicate, through your actions on CrossCompute, that you are willing to share your personal data.
 If you collaborate on or become a member of an organization, then its Account owners may receive your personal data.
-When you accept an invitation to an organization, you will be notified of the types of information owners may be able to see (for more information, see About Organization Membership).
+When you accept an invitation to an organization, you will be notified of the types of information owners may be able to see.
 Please contact the Account owners for more information about how they might process your personal data in their Organization and the ways for you to access, update, alter, or delete your personal data stored in the Account.

 ### Service providers